In my years coaching chefs on how to prevent food waste, again and again I see three food items being wasted when they should have been repurposed.

-Repurposing is key to cutting the costs, labor, and unnecessary inventory caused by food waste.
+Repurposing is key to cutting the financial cost of food waste - labor cost - and inventory loss caused by food waste.
 Here’s how to tackle the big three by putting them to use instead of putting them in the bin.

 - Stocks.
 Depending on the flavor profile you are looking for in the finished stock, you should be able to utilize most vegetable trim waste.
 The best vegetable trim to use for stocks are onions, carrots, celery, bell peppers, mushrooms, and tomato.

 - Pickled or fermented items.
 A great way to utilize trimmings from veggies.
 Use these pickled or fermented items as sides or accompaniments for main courses.
 The best vegetable trim to use for these preparations are broccoli stems, cauliflower cores, leek hearts, or any other firm-fleshed vegetables.